-We house an estimated 125,000 print volumes at two locations and provide access to many electronic resources.
+We house an estimated 125,000 print volumes at our locations and provide access to many electronic resources.
 An extensive collection of primary resources is available for California and the United States including statutes, codes, and regulations.
 We also have secondary resources, such as practice guides in various subject areas and form books.

 We are a selective Federal Depository Library and California State Document Depository Library.
 We maintain a collection of United States and California government documents and make them accessible in print and electronic formats.